Appearance

 IEnumerable<T> FetchAllUsing(IQuery query);

-clause will need to select all the required columns and will, typically, return more than one instance.
+Uses the select clause represented by the IQuery instance to create a list of objects of type T. The select clause will need to select all the required columns and will, typically, return more than one instance.

 FetchItemUsing